-The problem is that this data is likely to include inaccuracies, and it needs to be filtered and “cleaned” so that sales agents can use it to identify relevant contacts and not waste time reaching out to people who will never turn into customers.
+The problem is that this data is likely to include inaccuracies, and it needs to be filtered and “cleaned” so that the sales team can use it to identify relevant contacts and not waste time reaching out to people who will never turn into customers.

-A prospecting tool serves to “orchestrate” the data – sifting through all of the data sources, removing duplicates and ultimately providing a data set that is continuously being updated and gives sales agents the most useful information.
+A prospecting tool serves to “orchestrate” the data – sifting through all of the data sources, removing duplicates, and ultimately providing a data set that is continuously being updated and gives sales teams the most useful information.
 The tool should be able to use this data to compile a list of scored leads and verified numbers for the sales agents to contact.

 Next up – effective communication.
-Many sales agents lose valuable time that could be spent talking to prospects simply waiting for their calls to be answered.
+Many sales reps lose valuable time that could be spent talking to prospects simply waiting for their calls to be answered.

-Not all prospects want to be reached on the phone.
-In many cases, speaking to a prospect via SMS, social media or other platform may make them more comfortable and amenable to a sale.
-Omnichannel call software will ensure that customers can be reached on the platform of their choice, also increasing the likelihood of making the connection and having a conversation that results in a sale.
+Contact center software – Not all prospects want to be reached on the phone.
+In many cases, speaking to a prospect via SMS, social media or another platform may make them more comfortable and amenable to a sale.
+Omnichannel contact center software will ensure that customers can be reached on the platform of their choice, also increasing the likelihood of making the connection and having a conversation that results in a sale.

 Most outbound sales do not happen in the first call, but rather are the result of an ongoing conversation.
 Performance monitoring during the sales process means being able to identify and then address potential pitfalls in real time.
 An essential component of the sales tech stack is a monitoring tool that listens in on calls and raises alerts when specific words are said or terms are omitted.
-These types of tools can also provide emotional monitoring and give agents insight in real time into the lead’s frame of mind.
-When the circumstances demand it, a manager is able to whisper comments to the agent during calls or even break in and take over.
+These types of tools can also provide emotional monitoring and give sales reps insight in real-time into the lead’s frame of mind.
+When the circumstances demand it, sales managers are able to whisper comments to the agent during calls or even break in and take over.

-Another important part of the sales tech stack is a reporting and analytics tool that can be used to evaluate the overall performance of the call center as a whole as well as specific agents.
+Another important part of the tech stack is a sales reporting tools and analytics tool that can be used to evaluate the overall performance of the call center as a whole as well as specific agents.
 Some of the key parameters to measure include the: